-6.4.2 Keep Alive Response
+7.2.4.2 Keep Alive Response

 Keep Alive Confirm shall be sent from the ESC to the SAS for the response to the Keep Alive Request.
-The Keep Alive Response shall be empty JSON object (i.e. “{}”).
+The Keep Alive Response shall be generated by encoding the MessageContainer object in which empty JSON object (i.e. “{}”) is used to generate encodedPayloadData field.

-6.5 SAS Deregistration Message
+7.2.5 Payload Data for SAS Deregistration Message

-6.5.1 SAS Deregistration Request
+7.2.5.1 SAS Deregistration Request

 SAS Deregistration Request may be sent by the SAS to deregister from the ESC when the SAS wants to stop receiving indications from the ESC.
-The SAS Deregistration Request shall be generated by encoding the SasDeregistrationRequest object using JSON.
+The SAS Deregistration Request shall be generated by encoding the MessageContainer object in which the SasDeregistrationRequest object is used to generate encodedPayloadData field.

-Table 12: SasDeregistrationRequest object
+Table 13: SasDeregistrationRequest object